 In addition to the Tauranga harbour, the city also has other attractions and natural wonders within the area, including McLaren Falls and Kaimai Mamaku Forest Park.
 Here, among other places, are awesome places for mountain biking too.
 These are some of the many reasons people from all over New Zealand visit the sunny city of Tauranga.

 The Tauranga City Council are doing an awesome job keeping the waters clean, swimmable and fishable.
-Tauranga city has become an awesome urban area
+Tauranga city has become an awesome urban area worth visiting.

-The city’s waterfront in Tauranga central, is also home to several historical areas and cultural attractions.
+The city’s waterfront in Tauranga Central is also home to several historical areas and cultural attractions.
 The Bay of Plenty region really does simply, have plenty to offer!
 It’s all about Tourism Bay of Plenty!

-The Māori who arrived in Tauranga, New Zealand, from the Takitimu and the Mataatua waka, are known as the earliest settlers here.
+The Māori who arrived in Tauranga, New Zealand, from the Takitimu and the Mataatua waka, is known as the earliest settlers here.
 Māori first arrived in the 12th century.

-Tauranga is known for its rich history within New Zealand; it is home to many sites of the New Zealand Wars between the British Empire’s, British forces and the local Māori tribes.
+Tauranga is known for its rich history within New Zealand; it is home to many sites of the New Zealand Wars between the British Empire, British forces and the local Māori tribes.
 Many wars were also fought between the local tribes themselves.

-It was during one of these wars where many Māori and the Māori defenders were forced to leave their Pa when overcome with death and casualties.
+It was during one of these wars that many Māori and the Māori defenders were forced to leave their Pa when overcome with death and casualties.
 But even though, the Māori still came out victorious and won many battles.

-One of the larger battles, was the Battle of Gate Pa (Pukehinahina).
+One of the larger battles was the Battle of Gate Pa (Pukehinahina).
 A disastrous war for the British Army.
 It was during this time the Māori defenders were hugely outnumbered but still managed to win a victory.
-There were many other sites, or Pa’s involved in these wars.
+There were many other sites or Pa’s involved in these wars.

 Many of the Māori traded their flax for muskets and other items.
 As the trade continued, tensions between tribes grew and full-scale wars broke out.
 Warring Māori began to move to more fertile areas near flax production, and Tauranga City became one of these places.

 Māori have long been present within the city.
-This adds to one of the reasons as to why many historic Māori sites exist here.
+This adds to one of the reasons why many historic Māori sites exist here.
 The region was first settled by Māori around 800 to 900 years ago from Hawaiki.
 The local Māori communities have been in the area since that time.